eladkarako/exiftool-source/README.md

          An extension of the redirection feature allows strings involving tag names to be used on the right hand side of the "&lt;" symbol with the syntax "-*DSTTAG*&lt;*STR*", where tag names in *STR* are prefixed with a "$" symbol.
-See the -p option for more details about this syntax.
+See the -p option and the "Advanced formatting feature" section for more details about this syntax.
 Strings starting with a "=" sign must insert a single space after the "&lt;" to avoid confusion with the "&lt;=" operator which sets the tag value from the contents of a file.
 A single space at the start of the string is removed if it exists, but all other whitespace in the string is preserved.
-See note 8 below about using shortcuts or wildcards with the redirection feature.
+See note 8 below about using the redirection feature with list-type stags, shortcuts or when using wildcards in tag names.

          See "COPYING EXAMPLES" for examples using -tagsFromFile.